 Cost of Extraction

-If your tooth is damaged or severely decayed and needs to be extracted, this can also impact the dental implant cost.
+If your tooth is damaged or severely decayed and needs to be extracted, this can also impact the teeth implant cost.
 If you are opting for the All-on-4 dental implants, we may have to extract additional teeth.
 An extraction may require the use of general anaesthesia, depending on the extent of damage to the tooth.
 Anxious patients may also opt to use nitrous oxide, also known as sleep dentistry, to help alleviate any fears they have about dental procedures.

 As the titanium implant needs to be directly embedded in the jawbone, some patients may need additional surgeries before getting dental implants to strengthen and stabilise the bone tissue.
 This surgery is known as a bone graft and consists of animal or cadaver bone combined with bone sourced from your body inserted into the area where your jaw is weak.
 Once the graft is healed, the implant can then be embedded.
+Book a free consultation at your local dental clinic to assess your case.

 Are Dental Implants Covered by Medicare?